-- Janos Slynt was sent to the Wall by Tyrion Lannister and had Harrenhal stripped from House Slynt, new lands where to be found for them.
+- Janos Slynt was sent to the Wall by Tyrion Lannister and had Harrenhal stripped from House Slynt.
+Tyrion stated new lands would be found for the heirs of House Slynt.

 - Morros and Jothos appeared at Tyrion Lannister's trial for the death of King Joffrey I .
 They Testified that they had seen Tyrion gather the poisoned chalice, and pour the remaining contents on the floor.

 - Lord Janos sent Jon Snow to kill Mance Rayder, but before he could, King Stannis I arrived and captured Mance.